 Hailly T.N.
 Korman | Bellwether Education Partners

-Read an essay by one of the authors of the report, LaVerne Srinivasan, vice president of Carnegie Corporation of New York’s National Program and the Corporation’s program director for education.
+Read an essay by the coauthor of the report, LaVerne Srinivasan, the vice president of the Corporation’s National Program and the program director for Education.

 To further the conversation, we invite you to share the report and the essays, and to contact the Corporation with your ideas and suggestions at firstname.lastname@example.org.